netsurf-browser/toolchains/gcc/config/sparc/sync.md

 })

 ;; A compiler-only memory barrier.
-Generic code, when checking for the ;; existance of various named patterns, uses asm("":::"memory") when we ;; don't need an actual instruction.
+Generic code, when checking for the ;; existence of various named patterns, uses asm("":::"memory") when we ;; don't need an actual instruction.
 Here, it's easiest to pretend that ;; membar 0 is such a barrier.
 Further, this gives us a nice hook to ;; ignore all such barriers on Sparc V7.